 There are no varieties or subspecies of horse chestnut identified thus far, although there are two closely related species that grow in North America: California buckeye (Aesculus californica) and Ohio buckeye (Aesculus glabra).

 Horse chestnut was introduced to England in the early 1600s and was traditionally a tree of kings and wealthy landowners.
 Later, it became Britain's municipal tree of choice and was planted decoratively along avenues and in parks all over the country.
 Traditionally, horse chestnut was used for soap and shampoo because the seeds produce a soapy lather.

 Horse chestnut conkers, or seeds, were used to manufacture explosives during the First World War when rationing made other sources of acetones unavailable.

-While horse chestnut is valued as an ornamental tree, and also for its use as both an herbal remedy and an additive in some soaps and cosmetics, it is not as popular an herb as it once was.
-Because of its minuscule role in industry, no reliable data is available on horse chestnut sale and production.
+Horse chestnut is valued for being an ornamental tree as well as for its use as both an herbal remedy and an ingredient in some soaps and cosmetics.
+However, it is not as popular an herb as it once was.
+Because of its minuscule role in industry, no reliable data is available on horse chestnut's sale and production.

 In European folk medicine, carrying twigs of horse chestnut in one's pocket was believed to be useful for preventing and curing arthritis.

 Personal care.
 Horse chestnuts produce a soapy lather, making them a useful additive to certain shampoos and soaps.